 While we realize that mobile devices are excellent safety devices, they must not be a distraction and only used as approved by a member of the faculty.
 Inappropriate use of them will result in the loss of the student's privilege to bring a mobile device onto our campus.
-Students should not bring other electronic devices to school without approval.
-If these devices are found they will be confiscated and returned at the end of the day to the student.
-After a student has been disciplined three times for inappropriate use of an electronic device on campus, parents will be notified for consultation.
+Please refer to Appendix C for details on acceptable use of mobile devices on campus.

 Inappropriate use includes but is not limited to the unauthorized audio and video recording of other students, faculty, or staff.
 The posting on social media and other platforms of audio or video of others without their prior permission is strictly prohibited.
-Additionally, the recording of audio/video in the bathrooms and locker rooms is prohibited under any circumstances.
-Any students posting on social media platforms, group text, or other channels while on campus or on school related trips such as sporting events or other activities must be consistent with the code of conduct expected of students.
+Additionally, the recording of audio/video in the restrooms and locker rooms is prohibited under any circumstances.
+Any students posting on social media platforms, group text, or other channels while on campus,on school related trips such as sporting events or other activities, or in association with the school must be consistent with the code of conduct expected of students.
 Posts including inappropriate language or behavior may result in discipline and the student asked to remove the posts immediately.
-Any student violating acceptable use of electronic devices may lose the privilege to bring a device on campus temporarily or permanently.